What is tenant insurance?

 Splitting the cost of tenant insurance with roommates may be tempting.
 But it’s important to be aware of the risks.
 A claim filed by your roommate will be reflected in your file and could lead to an increase in premiums—whether you want to be associated with the claim or not.

 Not all tenant insurance plans are the same, and some do not cover water damage caused by floods or sewage backup.
-However, if there is a leak in the unit above that destroys your new leather armchair, tenant insurance usually has you covered.
+However, if there is a leak in the unit above that destroys your new leather armchair, your own tenant insurance (not your neighbour’s) usually has you covered.
 Be sure to ask about water damage when securing a plan.

 Many renters will purchase tenant insurance and never have to make a claim.
 In those cases, policyholders can rest easy knowing their stuff would be covered if something ever did happen.
 For those who aren’t so unfortunate, there are steps that can help make the claims process as smooth as possible.

 You’ll need a copy of your insurance policy and any other detailed records itemizing your insured belongings.
-From there, Karageorgos says the process is always the same for everyone: “Document the damage.
-Take pictures to show what items were damaged and the source of the damage (if you are able).
-And never throw anything out before calling your insurance company.”
+From there, document the damage, take pictures to show what items were damaged and the source of the damage (if you’re able), and never throw anything out before calling your insurance company.

 Although tenant’s insurance isn’t mandatory in Canada, there are many reasons to consider paying for coverage.
 It may just prevent you from needing to shell out the money required to replace all your belongings—all in one shot.
 It’s the kind of thing that seems incredibly unlikely, until it happens.
 At the very least, with the proper coverage, you can relax knowing that you and your belongings are protected from even the worst kind of once-in-a-lifetime event.